elgizabbasov/technician-dashboard-demo/README.md

-# CarbinX Device Maintenance Hub
+# CarbinX Technician Maintenance Hub
 Welcome to CarbinX's technician maintenance web app!
 The CarbinX Technician Maintenance Hub is a user-friendly web application designed to help CleanO2 technicians to set up and maintain CarbinX devices worldwide.
 The application also allows technicians to easily monitor device & sensor health via dashboards and send regular maintenance reports.